jpverkamp/blog/content/reviews/books/Robin Sloan/Mr. Penumbra's 24-Hour Bookstore.md

 > “Even though Google’s mighty computers didn’t find anything?”
 Deckle says.
 “Sure.
 I mean, come on.
 I have a computer.”
 He flicks a finger against the lid of his laptop and it makes the camera wobble.
 “They’re not magic.
 They’re only as capable as their programmers, right?”

-And at the end, we have the {{<wikipedia "Bloomberg Terminal">}}.
+And at the end, we have the [[wiki:Bloomberg Terminal]]().
 A real thing.
 Described accurately enough... but it's for financial data.
 Nothing to do with inter-museum loan?
 Perhaps I misheard.
 Audiobooks and all that.

 And finally, programming languages: